georgiee/angular-workshop-skipbo/docs/04-rxjs.md

 > **Learning:** A BehaviorSubject ensures that you always retrieve the latest data even when you subscribe after the last value has been produced.

 ### destroy & takeUntil
-You must ensure that you don't get dangling subscriptions like you don't want event listeners to be alive far after a component has been detroyed.
+You must ensure that you don't get dangling subscriptions like you don't want event listeners to be alive far after a component has been destroyed.
 That way you create unintended side effects and you create memory leaks as the garbage collector can't get rid of all involved resources.

 It's easy to create a dangling subscription: